Skip to main content

 What to know about dog Crocs before you buy them for your dog

 Though Crocs remain as controversial as ever, there’s nothing doubtful about how adorable your pup will look in them.
-And you can pick their color?
+And you can choose from a couple of colors?
 Amazing!
 Whether they’re trying to become the next TikTok star or you’re just looking for a smile, you can let your dog try out something new — and get a few hilarious pictures in the process.
+Try putting together a matching outfit to really complete the ensemble.
 Don’t forget to share them with us!

 Topics